5G Network on Wings: A Deep Reinforcement Learning Approach to the UAV-based Integrated Access and Backhaul: System Model and Problem Formulation

 For the system model, we consider a multi-cell mobile cellular network, consisting of a public network and a deployable network, as shown in Figure \ref{fig:SimulationScenario}.
-Initially, there were seven macro-BSs serving users uniformly distributed in the whole area.
+Initially, seven macro-BSs are serving users uniformly distributed in the whole area.
 However, one of the macro-BSs in the center of the scenario is damaged due to, e.g., a natural disaster that creates a coverage hole.
-For users in the central emergency area with a predefined 350 m radius, they might have very limited or no connectivity with the public network.
-Hence, a UAV-BS, which is integrated into the public network using IAB technology, is set up to provide temporary or additional coverage to the MC users located in this emergency area.
-In the considered scenario, there are two types of users: MC users and normal users.
-The users located in the MC area are marked as MC users, while the others are normal users.
-A user equipment (UE), either an MC user or a normal user, can select either a macro-BS or the UAV-BS as its serving BS, based on the wireless link qualities between the UE and these BSs.
+For users in the central emergency area with a predefined radius, they might have very limited or no connectivity with the public network.
+Hence, multiple UAV-BSs, which are integrated into the public network using IAB technology, can be set up to provide temporary or additional coverage to the users in this emergency area, which is also the research target of this paper.
+In this paper, the UAV-BSs are limited only to stay at the discrete points indicated by the colored stars in Figure \ref{fig:SimulationScenario}.
+In the considered scenario, there are two types of users: The users located in the MC area are marked as MC users, while the others are normal users.
+User equipment (UE), either an MC user or a normal user, can select either a macro-BS or a UAV-BS as its serving-BS, based on the wireless link qualities between the UE and these BSs.

-For the public network in this paper, we use a rural-macro propagation model, which is reused for UAV-BS because the UAV-BS in the current scenario is deployed lower than 35 m \cite{3gpp.38.901}.
 For the traffic pattern design, we apply a dynamic traffic model.
 All the users are randomly dropped in the scenario.
-For each time slot, the users are activated with a predefined arriving rate.
+For each time slot, the users are activated with a predefined arrival rate.
 Only these activated users can be scheduled and initiate fixed-size data transmission based on the link quality (both access and backhaul links) and system load for downlink and uplink, respectively.
 When the data transmission is completed, the user will leave the system and wait to be activated again.
 Then the user throughput can be calculated with actually served traffic and consumed time to deliver the traffic.
-To better reflect the impact of UAV-BS configuration in case of different load situations, two types of load modes are designed with different user arriving rates: heavy load and light load.